M

 Many school boards have already begun this work by developing collaborative relationships with their Indigenous Education Councils, implementing Truth and Reconciliation Action Plans and/or Indigenous Education Strategic Plans, as well as incorporating Truth and Reconciliation actions into their Board Action Plans.

-School boards and school authorities are honouring the Week in different ways, including the following:
+School boards and school authorities are honouring the day in different ways.
+This includes:

 Avon Maitland DSB